bcook128/updateall/README.md

 ### Options

 * -s <package_manager>: Skip running updates for the specified package manager.
-Supported package managers include apt, snap, flatpak, deb-get, pipx, pacman, yay, dnf, and zypper.
+Supported package managers include apt, pacstall, snap, flatpak, deb-get, pipx, pacman, yay, dnf, and zypper.
 It also updates oh-my-posh.
 * -v, --version: Display the version of the updateall script.
 * -h, --help: Display usage information about the updateall script.